top of page

 Susan is...

 poet, mother, grandmother, gardener, dancer, hiker, activist.
-A former professor of environmental studies at the University of Waterloo, she has worked with colleagues in Indonesia, India and Northern Canada and with students from many places around the world.
-She walked the Camino Santiago in 2018 and plans to walk the Bruce Trail which passes close to her home, from start to finish in 2022.
-The pandemic months have been made much more bearable by her ongoing collaboration with Passionate Heart Dance (https://www.facebook.com/groups/1706827082798048/).
+A former professor of environmental studies at the University of Waterloo, she has worked with colleagues in Indonesia, India, other places around the world and in communities across Canada.
+She walked the Camino Santiago in 2018.
+She is a Land Steward for a small section of the Bruce Trail, which passes close to her home, and has walked most of the 900km of the Bruce Trail, much of it more than once.

 I am...